-The Royal Charter sets out the Institute’s charitable object and the framework within which it conducts its affairs.
-The object of the Institute as stated in the Royal Charter is:
+The Royal Charter sets out IOP's charitable purpose and the framework within which we operate.
+The Royal Charter states that our object is:

-- to promote the advancement and dissemination of a knowledge of and education in the science of physics, pure and applied, for the benefit of the public and the members of the Institute.
+- to promote the advancement and dissemination of a knowledge of and education in the science of physics, pure and applied, for the benefit of the public and the members of IOP.

-The Royal Charter is supplemented by Bylaws and Regulations.
+Our Charter is supplemented by a series of bylaws and regulations.

 Charitable status and public benefit

-The Institute is a charity registered in both England & Wales (no. 293851) and Scotland (no. SC040092).
-As such, the Institute is regulated by both the Charities Commission and the Scottish Charity Regulator (OSCR).
+IOP is a charity registered in both England & Wales (no. 293851) and Scotland (no. SC040092).
+As such, we are regulated by both the Charities Commission and the Scottish Charity Regulator (OSCR).

-To be a charity an organisation must have purposes all of which are exclusively charitable (as defined by the Charities Act 2011) and are for the public benefit.
-The Institute meets the public benefit test in the following ways:
+To be a charity, an organisation must have purposes that are exclusively charitable (as defined by the Charities Act 2011) and that are for the public benefit.
+IOP meets the public benefit test in the following ways:

 - advancement of education